br-mat/annoying-plant/README.md

 ---

 <p>
+This section is a short reminder on how to use the ADC (Analog digital conveter) of the Pico.
+Altough a potentiometer would be perfectly suited for this task we need to calibrate our moiture sensor anyway. <br>
 Now were gona prepare our capacitive moisture sensor.
 We need to calibrate the sensors threshold values, to estimate if the plant pot is dry or wet.
-Therefore we will need a cup of water, the plant pot could also help as well. <br>
+Therefore we will need a cup of water, the plant pot could also help as well.
+We want to define boarders for our measured values to decide if the measurement was ok or we got some kind of error. <br>

 Build up the circuit according to the following: <br>
 ![moisture sensor](./docs/calibrate.png)